Lewis Nott

-Lewis Windermere Nott (12 February 1886 - 27 October 1951) was an Australian politician, medical practitioner and hospital superintendent.
+Lewis Windermere Nott (12 February 1886 – 27 October 1951) was an Australian politician, medical practitioner and hospital superintendent.
 He represented two federal electorates, more than 1000 km and 21 years apart.

 Early life and war service

 Nott was born at Windermere, a sugar-plantation located near Bundaberg, Queensland.
 He was the son of Frederick Lewis Nott, a planter, and Jean Blair.
 His older brother Frederick Lancelot was later a member of the Legislative Assembly of Queensland.
 Lewis Nott was educated at Maryborough Grammar School, Queensland.
 He then studied assaying at the School of Mines and Industries, Ballarat, Victoria before undertaking a medical degree at the University of Sydney.
 In 1913, he married Doris Ashbury in the Sydney suburb of Woolwich.
 Ashbury was the granddaughter of John Ingham Aspinall, a member of the well-known Aspinall family.

-They travelled to Scotland where he continued studying medicine at the Royal College of Surgeons of Edinburgh, the Royal College of Physicians of Edinburgh, and the Royal College of Physicians and Surgeons of Glasgow.
-At the outbreak of World War One he enlisted in the Royal Scots and rose captain and made adjutant.
-In 1916 he was wounded and twice mentioned in dispatches.
+They travelled to Scotland, where Nott continued studying medicine at the Royal College of Surgeons of Edinburgh, the Royal College of Physicians of Edinburgh, and the Royal College of Physicians and Surgeons of Glasgow.
+Following the outbreak of the First World War, he enlisted in the Royal Scots and rose to captain and made adjutant.
+In 1916 he was wounded and twice mentioned in despatches.
 He resigned his commission and resumed his medical training in December 1916.
 On graduation in 1918 he joined the Royal Army Medical Corps and in 1919 worked at the Pilkington Special (Orthopaedic) Hospital, St Helens, Lancashire.